 - 60-day programs are not as effective as 90- or 180-day treatment programs for severe addictions.
 For people with severe addictions, separating oneself from normal circumstances is an important

 - Insurance companies don’t usually cover 60-day treatment programs.
-Usually, insurance companies only cover short-term treatment.
+Usually, insurance companies only cover the short-term treatment.
 Further, sometimes they only cover inpatient treatment and not outpatient treatment.

 Outpatient vs. Inpatient Treatment